s350fgroup25/Deepfake_detector/Workload/Nov.md

 ### Run eval-sentence.py
   - max_eval_samples = 1
+    - In Jupyterlab :
+    - In raspberry :
   - max_eval_samples = 10
+    - In Jupyterlab :
+    - In raspberry :
+  - max_eval_samples = 100
+    - In Jupyterlab :
+    - In raspberry :
 ## 5/11/2025
 - found a way to shorter time
 - try one audio , not all